 Our Six First Time Cruise Tips

 Have you ever dreamed of going on a cruise but you don’t know what to expect?
 No worries.
-We took our first cruise to find out what all the fuss is about and we’re here to share our cruise tips for newbies with you.
+We took our first cruise to find out what all the fuss is about and we’re here to share our first time cruise tips with you.
 We were surprised, enchanted and disappointed all at the same time.
 I guess, at the end of the day, a cruise is like any other vacation in that you can make it whatever you want it to be.
 However, good or bad, you get your hotel, transportation and meals in one package so choose wisely.
 Here are our six hints for what to look for in choosing your cruise that we wished we knew before we embarked.

 - Know your luxury level

 - Enjoy the time away from everything